Garaio-REM/remcloud-message-bus-api/letting_context.md

 Notes:

 * (1) Whether the field is required depends on the configuration of your depositTypeCode.
-* processingState must be either empty, null, or a JSON object with only the keys `de`, `fr`, `it`, `en` and non-empty string values.
+* processingState must be either empty or a JSON object with exactly the keys `de`, `fr`, `it`, `en` and non-empty string values.
 Empty or blank strings are invalid.

 #### Example